13 Jun Yes, You Can – And Should – “Cheat” Your Way To Success

-Your unfair advantage is something you have that others don’t necessarily possess.
+Your unfair advantage is something you have that others don’t..
 It’s what makes you unique as a person and as an entrepreneur.
 This unfair advantage differs from one investor to another.
 Some have more obvious unfair advantages over others, while some need a little more digging to discover what their unfair advantage is.

 Sandra holds a degree in IT.
-Failing to land a job where she could use her skills, she thought she’d try her hand in real estate investing, after all, she had friends who were doing it rather successfully.
-She began learning the ropes from her friends and in the process, began to think of ways to use her IT skills to make her job easier.
-Soon enough, Sandra had multiple websites up filling her pipeline with deals and buyers from all over the state.
+Failing to land a job where she could use her skills, she thought she’d try her hand in real estate investing.
+After all, she had friends who were doing it rather successfully.
+She began learning the ropes from them and, in the process, began to think of ways to use her IT skills to make her job easier.
+Soon enough, Sandra had multiple websites up that are filling her pipeline with deals and buyers from all over the state.
 All she had to do was match ‘em up.
-She has since closed deals virtually and is now planning to scale her business up so she can do deals all across the country – all while sitting at her local Starbucks and staring at her laptop.
+She has since closed deals virtually and is now planning to scale her business up so she can do deals across the country – all while sitting at her local Starbucks and staring at her laptop.

 Did you see Sandra’s unfair advantage?
 Here’s another story.

 Meet Tom.
 Tom was a private school teacher who got laid off and decided to venture into real estate investing.
-He has practically zero knowledge and zero experience in this business.
-However he was encouraged by his uncle who promised to fund his first deals until he’s able to stand on his own.
-All he has to do is find the deals, do his homework and close ‘em.
-Soon enough, Tom was doing 4-5 deals a month
+He has practically zero knowledge and experience in this business.
+However, he was encouraged by his uncle who promised to fund his first deals until he’s able to stand on his own.
+All he had to do was find deals, do his homework and close ‘em.
+Soon enough, Tom was doing four to five deals a month.

 Did you see what Tom’s unfair advantage is?
 Here’s another example.

-Jane used to work for a marketing firm before she decided to quit her eight-to-five and become her own boss by investing in real estate.
-She began attending webinars, seminars and trainings.
-She even got herself one of the more popular homestudy courses.
+Jane used to work for a marketing firm before she decided to quit her 8 to 5 job and become her own boss by investing in real estate.
+She began attending webinars, seminars, and trainings.
+She even got herself one of the more popular home study courses.
 She quickly learned the ropes and began to use her extensive marketing experience to find deals and buyers for herself.
-In no time at all, she was closing deals and making as much money in a month as she did in a year working for her old company.
+In no time at all, she was closing deals and making as much money in a month as she did in a year of working for her old company.

 Did you see Jane’s unfair advantage?

-What Sandra, Tom and Jane had in common is they all had unfair advantages – and they capitalized on it.
+What Sandra, Tom, and Jane have in common is they all had unfair advantages – and they capitalized on it.

 Sandra had investor friends who taught her the business.
-Furthermore, she had IT skills she used to become a virtual investor.
+Furthermore, she had IT skills that helped her become a virtual investor.
 Tom had a rich uncle who backed him up until he was able to stand on his own.
 Jane had previous marketing experience that propelled her forward.

 Can these three be blamed if they had these unfair advantages to start with?
 Can they be blamed for maximizing these unfair advantages in order for them to succeed in real estate investing?

-But still, some people would be inclined to say, “Sandra had it easy because she had investor friends and she was an IT genius.”, or, “Yeah Tom succeeded because he had a rich uncle to back him up.”, or, “Of course Jane made it.
-She’s already an experienced marketer to start with.”…
+Still, some people would be inclined to say, “Sandra had it easy because she had investor friends and she was an IT genius.”
+Or: “Yeah, Tom succeeded because he had a rich uncle to back him up.”
+Lastly: “Of course Jane made it.
+She’s already an experienced marketer to start with.”

 And so we come to our final example.